thelastpickle/cassandra-medusa/docs/client_side_encryption.md

 This provides an additional layer of security, ensuring that data is encrypted in transit and at rest, independent of server-side encryption capabilities.

 **Important**: Encrypted and unencrypted backups are **not compatible** in differential backup chains.
-**Important**: Medusa has migrated from a custom Fernet encryption implementation to the official `aws-encryption-sdk`.
-The old Fernet format is no longer supported.

 ## Prerequisites

 To use client-side encryption, you must install Medusa with the optional `encryption` dependency, which installs the `aws-encryption-sdk` library.
 Note that Medusa requires `aws-encryption-sdk` version 3.x (versions >=4.0.0 are not supported due to incompatible API changes):

 ```bash
 pip install "cassandra-medusa[encryption]"